mfwolffe/mfwolffe/README.md

 [^1]: _Sapient sat._
 [^2]: _It matters._

-nota bene; *if you're a person who is for some reason reading this, and who appreciates ...subtleties?
+[^3]: _Bit dramatic with the word choice; and it breaks the flow too :: 'credence' and a myriad other words fit better.
+But I'm trying to make gravity happen (more than it happens now at least) to evince a situation with **(see)** : weight._ nota bene; *if you're a person who is for some reason reading this, and who appreciates ...subtleties?
 Maybe is a word... check the commits on this readme?*